© image by Leo Wolfert - Getty Images/iStock

 The European Data Strategy

-The European Data Strategy recognises the importance of data in the modern economy, particularly in the energy sector, where new players bring valuable data assets.
-To support the development and sharing of data in accordance with EU values, the Commission proposed the Data Act, which will establish fair rules for accessing and using data generated by IoT devices.
-The EU has also announced the creation of common European data spaces in several strategic sectors, including energy.
-The Commission aims to deploy this data space through the Digital Europe Programme in 2023-2024, following the launch of several Horizon Europe energy data space projects.
+The strategy announced, between others, the creation of common European data spaces in several strategic sectors, including energy.
+The Commission will support the deployment of the energy data space through the DIGITAL Work Programme 2023-2024, by considering the results of six already ongoing energy data space projects supported via Horizon Europe.
 Striking the right balance between general rules and sector-specific rules is crucial for successful implementation.
 The effective implementation of the Clean Energy Package, coupled with relevant actions proposed under the EU action plan for digitalising the energy system, paves the way for seamless data flow within and across the energy sector and beyond, leading to a common European data space.

 A European Strategy for Cloud and Edge